Azure/azure-openapi-validator/CONTRIBUTING.md

 npm install -g @microsoft/rush
 ```

-## How to prepare for PR submission after you made changes locally
+## How to prepare for a PR submission after you made changes locally

 1. Run ```rush update``` to ensure all the required modules are installed.
 2. Run ```rush build``` to regenerate relevant files that need to be checked-in.
 3. Run ```rush test``` to run the unit tests.
 They should all pass.
 4. If you changed the ruleset, see `How to refresh the index of rules documentation`.
+5. You are now ready to submit your PR.

 ## Installing NPM dependencies